openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 ## Terminology

-This section defines some terms relevant to the topic covered in this document, heavily inspired by NIST SP 800-63A [@?NIST-SP-800-63a].
+This section defines some terms relevant to the topic covered in this document, inspired by NIST SP 800-63A [@?NIST-SP-800-63a].

-* Identity Proofing - process in which a user provides evidence to an OP or claim provider reliably identifying themselves, thereby allowing the OP to assert that identification at a useful identity assurance level.
+* Identity Proofing - process in which a user provides evidence to an OP or claim provider reliably identifying themselves, thereby allowing the OP or claim provider to assert that identification at a useful identity assurance level.

 * Identify Verification - process conducted by the OP or a claim provider to verify the user's identity.